Shalika germs for tamely ramified elements in $GL_n$: Introduction

-Our final result follows from our method using the elliptic Hall algebra.
-In Section \ref{sec:hilbn} we connect this Theorem to the geometry of Hilbert schemes of points on $\A^2$. \begin{theorem} The master symmetric function $\fgamma$ admits a canonical $t$-deformation $\fqgamma$ which admits a $t$-deformed version of the Shalika germ expansion: where $\tH_\lambda$ are the modified Macdonald polynomials. \end{theorem}
+Our final main result follows from our method using the elliptic Hall algebra.
+The detailed statement is formulated and proved in Section \ref{sec:tdeformation}.
+In Section \ref{sec:hilbn} we connect this Theorem to the geometry of Hilbert schemes of points on $\A^2$. \begin{theorem} Let $\gamma$ be elliptic and tamely ramified.
+The master symmetric function $\fgamma$ admits a canonical $t$-deformation $\fqgamma$ which admits a $t$-deformed version of the Shalika germ expansion: where $\tH_\lambda$ are the modified Macdonald polynomials. \end{theorem}

+We now remark on further generalizations of our results.
 It is unlikely the methods in this paper will yield results for other groups, in that the elliptic Hall algebra seems to be confined to work with $G=GL_n$ only.
 There are also a number of geometric simplifications in this case for the affine Springer fibers.
 It is however interesting to ponder what part of the theory carries through to other $G$.

 Another direction of generalization is to the wildly ramified elements.
+In particular, it would be interesting to know whether there is a finite algorithm that determines the Shalika germs when $F(\gamma)$ is arbitrarily ramified and $F$ is an arbitrary local field.

-For some of our methods, especially on the harmonic analysis side, there is no issue in using other nonarchimedean fields, in particular extensions of $\Q_p$.
-The geometric interpretation of orbital integrals from \cite{GKM,Laumon,KL} still goes through but the geometry is now replaced by the Witt vector affine flag varieties of \cite{Zhu}.
-It would be interesting to consider the geometry of affine Springer fibers in this case.
+Finally, it seems likely our methods also inform us about the geometry of the mixed characteristic affine Springer fibers.
+More precisely, while the comparison to plane curves fails in mixed characteristic, the geometric interpretation of orbital integrals from \cite{GKM,Laumon,KL} still goes through but the geometry is now replaced by the Witt vector affine flag varieties of \cite{Zhu} and the affine Springer fibers therein.
+For example, Proposition \ref{prop:numberofpoints} still goes through in mixed characteristic.
+This is presumably the case for the rest of Section \ref{sec:applications} as well, but some technical groundwork seems to be needed.